 What is an offset mortgage?

-So, if you have a £100,000 mortgage and £20,000 in savings with the same institution, with an offset you’d only pay interest on the £80,000 difference, which means you may be able to pay down your mortgage more quickly.
+If you have a £100,000 mortgage and £20,000 in linked savings via an offsetting arrangement, you’ll only pay interest on £80,000.
+This means you could pay off your mortgage more quickly.

-Savers have had a pretty rotten deal over the past few years and, given that returns are so low, offsetting can be one way to make your money work harder.
+Given savings returns are so low, offsetting can be one way to make your money work harder.
+Advantages to offset mortgages include:

-Another big advantage of offsets is that you don’t have to lock up your savings for the duration of the mortgage term, as you can usually get access to your money whenever you need to.
+Your savings are also not locked up for the duration of the mortgage term, as you can usually get access to your money whenever you need it.
+Any money you take out of the savings simply reduces the amount being offset against your mortgage.

 Drawbacks of offset mortgages